Troubleshooting vSAN Performance

 Resync IOPS, Throughput, and Latency

 These are metrics that exist at the disk group layer, and measure the amount of I/O activity occurring for the purpose of resynchronization operations.
-While the impact of resynchronizations on guest VM activity has been reduced with the all new Adaptive Resync found in vSAN 6.7, significant amounts of resync can impact the available resources to the cluster.
+While the impact of resynchronizations on guest VM activity has been reduced with adaptive Resync found in vSAN 6.7 and newer, significant amounts of resync can impact the available resources to the cluster.
 Other tools like vRealize Operations can roll up the aggregate resync activity to the cluster level if that type of visibility is needed.

 A working set refers to the amount of data that a process or workflow uses in a given period of time.
 It can be thought of as hot, commonly accessed data of your overall storage capacity.
 Workloads that have larger working set sizes can sometimes purge out otherwise hot data from caching tiers of storage systems, and may introduce levels of inconsistency.
 While there is no good way to view working set sizes within vCenter, it is worth noting what a working set is, and how it can influence performance.
 For more information on working sets in the data center, see the blog post on "Working Set Sizes in the Data Center."